Barbotage & Calcification Lavage

 This technique is commonly used for shoulder calcifications, but it may also be applied to other areas, such as the hip or elbow, depending on the location and characteristics of the calcification.

-Recovery is usually quick.
-Many patients gradually return to their normal daily activities within the following days, although recovery time may vary depending on each individual case.
+Recovery is usually rapid.
+Most patients gradually resume their normal daily activities within a few days, although recovery time may vary depending on the individual case.

 Barbotage may be indicated in cases of persistent pain, functional limitation, or when there is no improvement with conservative treatments such as medication or physiotherapy.
 A medical evaluation is essential to determine whether this treatment is appropriate.